kawu/hhu-dl-materials-2019/solutions/u8/README.md

 In our English dataset, '\_' is mostly assigned to contractions such as "don't", "cannot", "aren't", etc.  It makes sense to simply discard them during data loading.
-The tokenizer should have no trouble identifying them.
+The tokenizer should have no trouble identifying and splitting them into component words.

 Note, however, that this solution may not be optimal for some other (UD) languages, where tokenization is not so obvious.